dapr/docs/concepts/observability/traces.md

 ## Configuration

+Dapr uses [probalistic sampling](https://opencensus.io/tracing/sampling/probabilistic/) as defined by OpenCensus.
+The sample rate defines the probaility a tracing span will be sampled and can have a value between 0 and 1 (inclusive).
+The deafault sample rate is 0.0001 (i.e. 1 in 10,000 spans is sampled).

-Dapr tracing is configured by a configuration file (in local mode) or a Kubernetes configuration object (in Kubernetes mode).
-For example, the following configuration object enables distributed tracing:
+To change the default tracing behavior, use a configuration file (in local mode) or a Kubernetes configuration object (in Kubernetes mode).
+For example, the following configuration object changes the sample rate to 1 (i.e. every span is sampled):

 ```yaml
 apiVersion: dapr.io/v1alpha1